image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 **image with exta data**

-It provides additional information about an image.
+These are custom fields added with additional information about an image that the user.
 For instance, in this case you can get information about the microscope that was used, or the magnification level or the electrometric tension that was used while the image was taken.
 However, this data needs to be parsed, because it simply is not presentable in its raw format.
 To do so you need to

+### Getting pixel size